|Home||Program||Faculty||Register||Camp Info||FAQ||Misc.||Contact Us|

 The ABC Program

 American Banjo Camp is committed to offering highly specialized workshops tailored to the expertise of our faculty.
 Over the course of ABC you’ll have the opportunity to take eight different workshops and study with as many different instructors as you can squeeze into your schedule.
 Below you'll find information and links to more information about our workshops, instructors, and camp schedule.

-All workshops at American Banjo Camp are “hands-on.”
+All workshops at American Banjo Camp are intended to be “hands-on.”
 This means that students bring their instruments to class and receive active playing instruction under the watchful eye of a world-class instructor.
 ABC also offers "demos" (round-robin presentations given by our instructors on a variety of musical topics).
 More information about ABC workshops.

 There are two faculty concerts at ABC – one Friday evening and one Saturday evening.
 About half the faculty performs each evening, so by the end of Camp you will have had a chance to hear our entire staff in concert.
 If you are a fan of bluegrass music, old-time music, or simply old-fashioned musical virtuosity and good taste, our concerts are simply not to be missed.
 From just about any vantage point, the music at our the ABC Faculty concerts is as good as anything you’d find at a bluegrass or old-time festival.
 In fact, students have told us repeatedly that the concerts alone are “worth the price of admission.”
 You can peruse lists of performances and purchase recordings made at past ABC concerts on the ABC Products page.